International relations theory: Constructivism

 The standing of constructivism as an international relations theory increased after the fall of the Berlin Wall (pictured) and Communism in Eastern Europe as this was something not predicted by the existing mainstream theories.

 Constructivism or social constructivism has been described as a challenge to the dominance of neo-liberal and neo-realist international relations theories.
 Michael Barnett describes constructivist international relations theories as being concerned with how ideas define international structure, how this structure defines the interests and identities of states and how states and non-state actors reproduce this structure.
 The key element of constructivism is the belief that "International politics is shaped by persuasive ideas, collective values, culture, and social identities."
 Constructivism argues that international reality is socially constructed by cognitive structures, which give meaning to the material world.
 Whereas rational choice approaches assume that actors follow a "logic of consequences", constructivist perspectives suggest that they adhere to a "logic of appropriateness".
 The theory emerged from debates concerning the scientific method of international relations theories and theories role in the production of international power.
 Emanuel Adler states that constructivism occupies a middle ground between rationalist and interpretative theories of international relations.

 Constructivist theory criticises the static assumptions of traditional international relations theory and emphasizes that international relations is a social construction.
-And constructivism is critical of the ontological basis of rationalist theories of international relations.
+Constructivism is critical of the ontological basis of rationalist theories of international relations.
 Whereas realism deals mainly with security and material power, and liberalism looks primarily at economic interdependence and domestic-level factors, constructivism concerns itself primarily with the role of ideas in shaping the international system; indeed it is possible that there is some overlap between constructivism and realism or liberalism, but they remain separate schools of thought.
 By "ideas" constructivists refer to the goals, threats, fears, identities, and other elements of perceived reality that influence states and non-state actors within the international system.
 Constructivists believe that these ideational factors can often have far-reaching effects, and that they can trump materialistic power concerns.

 For example, constructivists note that an increase in the size of the U.S. military is likely to be viewed with much greater concern in Cuba, a traditional antagonist of the United States, than in Canada, a close U.S. ally.
 Therefore, there must be perceptions at work in shaping international outcomes.
 As such, constructivists do not see anarchy as the invariable foundation of the international system, but rather argue, in the words of Alexander Wendt, that "anarchy is what states make of it".
 Constructivists also believe that social norms shape and change foreign policy over time rather than security which realists cite.